SeokhyeonHong/mib/README.md

 * Robust Motion In-betweening [[Paper]](https://arxiv.org/abs/2102.04942) [Code (Coming soon)]

 ## Motion features
-We first extract the motion features from `.bvh` files and store them in a `.pkl` file.
+We first extract the motion features from `.bvh` files and store them in a `.pkl` file in a key-value data structure.

-After then, you can extract the motion features to use in the network by using predefined keys and sliding window parameters `window_size` and `offset`.
+After then, you can extract the motion features by using predefined keys and sliding window parameters `window_size` and `offset`.

 The keys are:
 ```